earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 ---
-title: "Consine Similarity and Text Embeddings"
+title: "Consine Similarity and Text Embeddings In Python with OpenAI"
 categories:
   - Tutorials
 toc: true
 author: Adam

-internal-links:
- - just an example
 ---

-Ok, so I wanted to add related items to the side bar on the Earthly Blog.
-We are approaching 500 blog posts, so building this related list for each blog post manually wasn't going to work.
+Okay, so I wanted to add related items to the sidebar on the Earthly Blog.
+Since we are approaching 500 blog posts, building this related list for each post manually wasn't going to work.

-Thanksfully, with the available ML libraries and with the availabilty of the OpenAI embbeddigns API, I can using text embeddings and cosine similarity to find related blog posts in a couple lines of python.
+Thankfully, with the available ML libraries and the OpenAI embedding API, I can use text embeddings and cosine similarity to find related blog posts in a couple of lines of Python.

 ## What is a text embedding

 Imagine a simpler problem.
 You want to figure out how similar a given word is to another word.
-In this case, I have a blog page for dog, and I want to show the related post cat, and bulldog, but not ones for the inanimate objects 'shoe' and 'brick'.
+In this case, I have a blog page for `dog`, and I want to show the related post `cat`, and `bulldog`, but not ones for the inanimate objects `shoe` and `brick`.

-One way to solve this problem is to create a table of words, their membership in various classes.
-A dog and cat are both pets.
-A brick is a building material and a shoe is footwear.
-So if we have a list of bits, marking `isPet`,`isConstruction`,`isMaterial` then we can store are words like this:
+One way to solve this problem is to create a table of words and their membership in various classes.
+A dog and a cat are both pets.
+A brick is a building material, and a shoe is footwear.
+So if we have a list of bits, marking `isPet`,`isConstruction`,`isMaterial`, then we can store words like this:

 ```
 items = {